Edward Snowden On Trump Administration's Recent Arrest of an Alleged Journalistic Source

 Snowden writes: Winner is accused of serving as a journalistic source for a leading American news outlet about a matter of critical public importance.
 For this act, she has been charged with violating the Espionage Act -- a World War I era law meant for spies -- which explicitly forbids the jury from hearing why the defendant acted, and bars them from deciding whether the outcome was to the public's benefit.
 This often-condemned law provides no space to distinguish the extraordinary disclosure of inappropriately classified information in the public interest -- whistleblowing -- from the malicious disclosure of secrets to foreign governments by those motivated by a specific intent to harm to their countrymen.
 The prosecution of any journalistic source without due consideration by the jury as to the harm or benefit of the journalistic activity is a fundamental threat to the free press.
 As long as a law like this remains on the books in a country that values fair trials, it must be resisted.
 No matter one's opinions on the propriety of the charges against her, we should all agree Winner should be released on bail pending trial.
 Even if you take all the government allegations as true, it's clear she is neither a threat to public safety nor a flight risk.
 To hold a citizen incommunicado and indefinitely while awaiting trial for the alleged crime of serving as a journalistic source should outrage us all.

-Re:A whole lot of nothing in the leak (Score:4, Interesting)
+Re:A whole lot of nothing in the leak (Score:4, Insightful)

 C'mon, Snowden.
 She leaked because she's insane, not patriotic.